Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Summer is a prime time for scams targeting international (and domestic) students.

-Rob Watt, the CEO of The DMS Group, says one way for international students to avoid a scam is to engage the off-campus housing office of the school you're attending.
+Rob Watt, the CEO of The DMS Group, says one way for international students to avoid scams is to contact their school's off-campus housing office.

 "Most of the colleges and universities have an off-campus housing office or at least somebody responsible for that," said Watt.
 "And through that office, you can connect yourself with landlords and property management organizations that are accredited and recommended by that school.
 That's the first thing I would do."